Coronavirus Disease 2019 (COVID-19)

 The CDC does have import requirements for rabies vaccination applying to dogs imported from countries considered high-risk for rabies.

-The CDC released guidance for county fairs, livestock shows and other animal exhibits.
+The CDC released guidance for fairs, livestock shows and other animal exhibits.
 Visit the CDC website to review the material.